 Sample collection and storage instructions

-Cell culture supernatant, serum, plasma (EDTA and heparin), and amniotic fluid were tested with this assay.
+Cell culture supernatant, serum, and plasma (EDTA, citrate, heparin) were tested with this assay.
 Other biological samples might be suitable for use in the assay.
+Remove serum from the clot as soon as possible after clotting.